student-sandip/Gaane-Suno/README.md

-# 🎵 GaanaSuno - Smart Android Music Player App
+# 🎵 GaaneSuno - Smart Android Music Player App

-**GaanaSuno** is a offline, sleek, modern, and fully-featured music player app for Android, built with a responsive UI and advanced playback capabilities.
+**GaaneSuno** is a offline, sleek, modern, and fully-featured music player app for Android, built with a responsive UI and advanced playback capabilities.
 Designed to give users an elegant and smooth experience while enjoying their local music library.

 ---